saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 By default, when you use saucectl, it works by passing your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
 Use the command `saucectl run` or update `mode: sauce` in `config.yml`, to run your tests on Sauce Labs VMs.

 #### Docker Mode
-With saucectl, you can also install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting the `mode: docker` in `config.yml`.`
+With saucectl, you can also install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting `mode: docker` in `config.yml`.`

 <!-- ------------------------ -->